-Other disadvantages of farm manure include the following:
+Other disadvantages of farm manure include:

-- Potential burning of roots and foliage from high ammonia. - High potential for weed seeds. - Labor and transportation necessary to apply the manure to the garden.
+- Potential burning of roots and foliage from high ammonia. - Potential residual herbicide damage to crops. - High potential for weed seeds. - Labor and transportation necessary to apply the manure to the garden.

 Horse manure is legendary in its potential to introduce a major weed seed problem into a garden.
 Composting the manure before application may kill the weed seeds if the pile heats to above 145°F and the pile is turned to heat process the entire product.